MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-C-Broadcast-Radio-Services/part-76-Multichannel-Video-Cable-Television-Service/subpart-D-Carriage-Television-Broadcast-Signals/section-76.65.md

 (2) A television broadcast station or multichannel video programming distributor engages in retransmission consent negotiations with a complainant that the complainant alleges to violate one or more of the rules contained in this subpart, and such negotiation is unrelated to any existing contract between the complainant and the television broadcast station or multichannel video programming distributor; or

-(3) The complainant has notified the television broadcast station or multichannel video programming distributor that it intends to file a complaint with the Commission based on a request to negotiate retransmission consent that has been denied, unreasonably delayed, or unacknowledged in violation of one or more of the rules contained in this subpart.
+(3) The television broadcast station or multichannel video programming distributor has denied, unreasonably delayed, or failed to acknowledge a request to negotiate retransmission consent in violation of one or more of the rules contained in this subpart.

 (f) Termination of rules.
 This section shall terminate at midnight on January 1, 2020, provided that if Congress further extends this date, the rules remain in effect until the statutory authorization expires.

 [70 FR 40224, July 13, 2005, as amended at 74 FR 69286, Dec.
 31, 2009; 79 FR 28630, May 19, 2014; 80 FR 11330, Mar.
-3, 2015; 85 FR 36801, June 18, 2020]
+3, 2015; 85 FR 36801, June 18, 2020; 85 FR 81812, Dec.
+17, 2020]